Commitment to Diversity & Inclusion

 Faces of Belk College

-Since 2015, the College has featured more than 130 alumni, student, and faculty profiles as part of the Faces of Belk College campaign to highlight the diversity, accomplishments, and stories of the Belk College and our alumni.
+Since 2015, the college has featured more than 130 alumni, students and faculty through Faces of Belk College.
+The web feature highlights the diversity, accomplishments, and stories of the Belk College and its alumni.

 Belk College faculty are actively engaged in research in diversity, equity and inclusion topics.